Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure Verified Module for Managed DevOps Pools

->**⚠️WARNING!⚠️**: THIS IS A PREVIEW SERVICE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE PRODUCT DOCS FOR CLARIFICATION

 This module deploys and configures Managed DevOps Pools.

 ## Features